Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 A Common Consumer Behavior During Diwali

-Gift Economy: Diwali operates on a gift economy where social relationships are strengthened through giving.
+Gift Economy: Deepvali operates on a gift economy where social relationships are strengthened through giving.
 This creates multiple purchase occasions – families buy for relatives, employers gift employees, and friends exchange presents.

-Emotional Spending: Unlike rational, need-based purchases, Diwali shopping is often emotional and experiential.
+Emotional Spending: Unlike rational, need-based purchases, Deepvali shopping is often emotional and experiential.
 Consumers are willing to stretch their budgets for premium products that enhance the festive experience.

-New Beginning Mindset: Diwali represents new beginnings, making it an ideal time for consumers to make big-ticket purchases they've been considering – from home appliances to cars to investment products.
+New Beginning Mindset: Deepvali represents new beginnings, making it an ideal time for consumers to make big-ticket purchases they've been considering – from home appliances to cars to investment products.

 The Power of Emotional Marketing